lowrylp/RepData_PeerAssessment1/PA1_template.md

 #### 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-Loop through the dataset and replace the NA's with the value from prior data set with the mean total steps for that time period
+Loop through the dataset and replace the NA's with the value from the prior data set using the mean total steps for the corresponding time period.

 #### 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.